GitLab integration

 {% endstepper %}

-### Connecting a Argos project to a GitLab Repository
+### Connect an existing Argos project to GitLab

 ### GitLab Self-Managed